vlang/vsl/examples/plot_script_mode_ac_signal/README.md

 # Example - plot_script_mode_ac_signal 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for plotting an AC signal in script mode.

 ## Instructions